Steamships Prevail (1901-1911)

 The need to resolve these issues was placed under consideration by the board of the Hermoupolis Commercial Association on the island of Syros as a large number of its members had invested heavily in steamships.
 They submitted a memorandum in April 1901, calling for the municipality to hold a Shipping Conference in Hermoupolis.
 The local council adopted the proposal and decided to set up a conference, which took place on September 1, 1902.

-Major issues raised at the conference were the establishment of schools for the training of masters and engineers able to operate large steamers.
+Major issues were raised at the conference, including the establishment of schools for the training of masters and engineers able to operate large steamers.
 They also discussed the adoption and implementation of legislation on maritime mortgages, the establishment of a Maritime Bank in Greece, the operation of Marine Insurance in the country and the ability to build steamships in Greece with state aid.

 The conference failed to attract the attention of the government and consequently shipowners had to continue operating without any state support.
 This, however, proved highly beneficial for them in the long run, as they learned over time to solve most problems by themselves.
 The industry continued to progress and expand thanks to a healthy freight market and, above all, the complete trust that Greeks had placed in the sea.
 They extended and broadened their business boundaries steadily.
 Soon, the first Greek ships started to cross the Suez Canal and for the first time began to make trips both in the Indian and the Pacific Ocean.